 Learning to control where you land in the tuck is important.
 I suggest that you make cross-hatch marks (like a tic-tac-toe board) in the center of the trampoline bed.

 Each of the nine squares should be large enough to put BOTH your feet into.
-You can draw the marks with chalk, paint them, use a flexible adhesive tape or sew a cloth tape onto the bed of the tramp.
+You can draw the marks with chalk, paint them, use flexible adhesive tape or sew a cloth tape onto the bed of the tramp.
 Practice flipping from any ONE square into any OTHER square.

 For example, start in square #5 and land in square #8.
 Or start in square #7 and land in square #3.
 You should ALWAYS be facing the same direction at the beginning and the end of each flip.
 The easiest thing to do is to practice jumping WITHOUT the flip.
-But use the SAME swing, set and power intensity.
+But use the SAME swing, set, and power intensity.
 You'll find that you can LEAN to one direction or the other to change your landing position AND that by setting your arms in slightly different positions at the top of the jump you'll be able to modify the direction your flip travels.
 Even a TINY change in the correct direction is an achievement.

-Start with 1" improvement, then try to get a 1/2 of one foot to land where you want it, then try a whole foot.
+Start with 1" improvement, then try to get a 1/2 of one foot to land precisely where you want it, then try a whole foot.
 Pretty soon (500 reps?) you'll have great control of your travel.
 This is illustrated in my "Benchmarks of Excellence" e-book.

 To get yourself ready for tucks on the ground I recommend that you DEADEN the trampoline bed slightly.
 Your goal is to make it LESS bouncy.
 I usually drop a big piece of tumbling-mat ON TOP of the trampoline bed.
-I don't know what sort of equipment you might be able to use, but in a gymnastics school we have FOLDING mats for tumbling.
+I don't know what sort of equipment you might be able to use, but in a gymnastics school, we have FOLDING mats for tumbling.
 They are 1.25" thick (firm) rebound foam covered with vinyl.
 A section of cheer-floor works too.

 ALSO...
 Here are a couple of variations you can work on so that you're more prepared for tucks on the floor:

-Coach Wayne is the Head Coach for the Savannah College of Art and Design Cheerleading team and Executive Coach of Olympic Gymnast Zuzana Sekerova.
-His articles, videos and books have been used by students and instructors world wide since 1991.
-Coach Wayne is available for in-gym instructor training and performance tumbling clinics throughout the year.
-For booking information, coaches/owners should call 912.398.8082.
-Students and parents should request coaches/owners to contact Coach Wayne.
+Coach Wayne was the Head Coach for the Savannah College of Art and Design Cheerleading team and Executive Coach of Olympic Gymnast Zuzana Sekerova.
+His articles, videos, and books have been used by students and instructors worldwide since 1991.
+Coach Wayne is available for tumbling instructor certification training.
+For booking information, coaches/owners should text or call 912.238.1747.